About This Blog

 23rd May 2008 the Death of Utah Phillips

-Today we raise a fist in tribute to folk singer, anarchist, activist, historian and storyteller extraordinaire, Utah Phillips, who died three years ago on this day at the age of seventy-three.
-A Mark Twain-meets-Howard Zinn with a guitar, Phillips dedicated … Continue reading
+Let’s today raise a fist in tribute to folk singer, anarchist, activist, historian and storyteller extraordinaire, Utah Phillips, who died 10 years ago on this day aged seventy-three.
+A Mark Twain-meets-Howard Zinn with a guitar, Phillips dedicated himself to unearthing … Continue reading

 22nd May 1885 the Death of Victor Hugo

-Today we pay our respects to that towering giant of French letters – the visionary poet, epic novelist, revolutionary playwright, Romantic, mystic, activist and politician, Victor Hugo.
-An unqualified hero to his countrymen, when he died on this day one … Continue reading
+Today we pay our respects to that towering giant of French letters, visionary poet, epic novelist, revolutionary playwright, Romantic, mystic and political activist – Victor Hugo.
+An unqualified hero to his countrymen, when he died on this day in 1885 … Continue reading

 12th May 1916 the Execution of James Connolly